hyosung11/Launch-School/Courses/journal.md

 3. Are there any blockers or impediments preventing you from doing your work?
    * Referee two games, one in the afternoon, and one in the evening.

+13:02 Worked straight through the morning and took a break to train with kettlebells.
+Now going to eat some eggs and go for a walk and come back to work on more questions.

+15:28 Cranking through sample questions and fine-tuning answers.
+Getting there.
+Ready to referee now two games.
+Let's be strong my hamstring.